rohegde7/Insider-Events/README.md

 # Insider Events
-Makes your event search in your city hastle free :)
+Brings all the happenning events in your city at your finger tips :D

 # Tech
 * Kotlin